-Ambulance services must be Medically Necessary to transport:
+Ground ambulance services must be Medically Necessary to transport a patient:

-- 1. from a Hospital unable to provide care to the nearest Hospital that can provide proper care; - from a Hospital to a home or nearest Skilled Nursing Facility that can provide appropriate care; or - 3. from the place of an emergency to nearest Hospital that can provide appropriate care.
+- from a Hospital unable to provide care to the nearest Hospital that can provide the Medically Necessary level of care; - 2. from a Hospital to a home or nearest Skilled Nursing Facility that can provide the Medically Necessary level of care; or - 3. from the place of an emergency medical Condition to the nearest Hospital that can provide the Medically Necessary level of care.